SertacEngin/my-personal-website/MySQL and PHP.md

 # Setting Up MySQL and PHP on an Ubuntu Hetzner Server

-This guide outlines the process of setting up a MySQL database and PHP on an Ubuntu server hosted on Hetzner, enabling you to practice SQL and build dynamic web applications.
+Here I explain the process of setting up a MySQL database and PHP on my Ubuntu server hosted on Hetzner, enabling us to practice SQL and build dynamic web applications.

 ## What is MySQL?